-- commences on 10th December 2015, unless specified otherwise; - unless sooner revoked, this Local Law ceases to operate on 9th December 2025; and - operates throughout the whole municipal district.
+- 1 commences on xxxxxx, unless specified otherwise; - 2 unless sooner revoked, this Local Law ceases to operate on 9th December 2025; and - 3 operates throughout the municipal district.

-5. Repeal of other Local Laws
+4. Repeal of other Local Laws

-On the commencement of this Local Law, Southern Grampians Shire Council Community Local Law No.4 of 2005 Incorporating Community (Amendment) Local Law No.6 of 2008 and Community (Amendment) Local Law No.7 of 2011 and Community (Amendment) Local Law No.9 of 2011 is repealed and ceases operation, save that any notice or consent given or any business matter or thing commenced, made or done under the repealed local law is not affected.
+On the commencement of this Local Law, Southern Grampians Shire Council Community Local Law No.1 of 2015 is repealed and ceases operation, save that any notice or consent given or any business matter or thing commenced, made or done under the repealed local law is not affected.

-6. Other Legislation
+5. Other Legislation